crynux-network-dao/crynux-dao-documents/crynux-dao.md

 ### 3.2 The Council Convener

-To ensure the Council operates effectively and proactively drives the DAO's initiatives, the member with the most delegated stake automatically assumes the role of the **Council Convener**.
-The Convener is not a privileged leader but a coordinator and facilitator, entrusted by the community's largest consensus to guide the Council's work.
+To ensure the Council operates effectively and proactively drives the DAO's initiatives, the **Council Convener** is elected by the Council members through the standard proposal and voting process.
+The Convener is not a privileged leader but a coordinator and facilitator, chosen by their peers to guide the Council's work.

-This role is dynamic.
-As the distribution of delegated stake shifts, the Convener role will transfer to the new member with the highest delegated stake.
+**Election and Term:**
+- The Convener is elected for a fixed term of 6 months.
+- Before the current term expires, a new election must be conducted to either re-elect the current Convener or select a new one.
+- Any current Council member is eligible to be nominated for the Convener position.

+**Removal Mechanisms:**
+- **Voluntary Removal:** Council members may initiate a proposal to remove the current Convener.
+Such proposals require a two-thirds (2/3) supermajority of the Council's voting weight to pass.
+Upon successful passage, the Convener is immediately removed, and a new election must be conducted.
+- **Automatic Removal:** If the Convener's delegated stake decreases to the point where they are no longer among the top 7 addresses (thus losing their Council membership), they are automatically and immediately removed from the Convener position.
+A new election must be conducted among the remaining Council members.

 The Convener's core responsibilities include: